mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 vim xpdf/GfxFont.cc
 ```

-When I've finished my edits and saved the file, I create a patch file, which looks like this:
+When I've finished my edits and saved the file, I call `git diff` to create a patch file, which looks like this:

 ```diff
 diff --git a/xpdf/GfxFont.cc b/xpdf/GfxFont.cc